ArtemioVibora/ArtemioVibora/README.md

 * Certified WebDesigner of FreeCodeCamp
 * Participated in the VoteReportPH as an electoral watchdog for the 2025 Philippine elections
 * Won Capture the Flag contest 2025
+* Won second place in an ICT Quiz Bee Brain Busters

 <!--
 **ArtemioVibora/ArtemioVibora** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.